 Keep in mind that there shouldn’t be more than one SPF record per domain.
 If you try to create more than one it could lead to an error in the DNS zone or it will create a conflict for other servers to detect which is the correct one.
 Also, years ago existed an SPF record type, but it’s been deprecated and nowadays a TXT record is recommended instead.

 The DKIM record, aka DomainKeys Identified Mail, is a very popular authentication mechanism for email services.
 By using it, a company is making itself responsible for the emails that are sent from its domain, which allows for the emails to be correctly validated by the recipient server.
-The company will be often the direct source of the email, like an author, a server tasked with email delivery or an intermediary service used to send the emails.
+The company will be often the direct source of the email, as an author, a server tasked with email delivery, or an intermediary service used to send the emails.

-The DKIM records were born as a mean to fight spam emails.
+The DKIM records were born as a means to fight spam emails.
 For example, if a spam message uses a fake “From:” field, the recipient could think that the email received is coming from a valid source and proceed to open it.
 In this case, the user doesn’t have a way to know if the email is coming from the real source or not, and that is the DKIM record comes into play.
 Thanks to it, the recipient server can verify if the email is coming from the real source or from a fake one, and therefore reject it.

 DKIM records are usually a TXT record, consisting of a subdomain like dkimexample._domainkey, the TTL, the IN class field and the data field, which usually is a bunch of numbers and letters that make no sense for the common eye but does make sense for the email servers.
 Let’s see an example to get a better idea: